CarefreeHarp/CarefreeHarp/README.md

 ## 💻 What I Do

-- Develop C programs to deeply understand how memory allocation, processes, and threads work.
+- Develop programs in C, C++, Python, SQL and Java.
 - Build educational projects focused on performance measurement and modular implementation.
 - I like to go beyond the "black box" — not just *what* works, but *how* and *why* it works.